 This way, the company actually structures their future work based on real customer experience.
-So at the end of each month, for example, the company can update their product/service and offer an improved user experience.
+So at the end of each month, for example, the company can update their product/service and offer an improved version.
 Once the wheel starts rolling, you can only take advantage of it.

 Nowadays, all we want as customers is a great experience.
 This counts for almost everything.
 Even if you buy a screwdriver, you want it to be strong, with changeable heads so you can use it on many occasions and equipped with a rubber handle against slipping.
-You want to have a good experience.
+You want to good UX.

 Obviously, the SaaS industry found a way to produce and sell experiences, not just products.
 So, we can actually call it Software-as-an-Experience (SaaE).